 Justice has accepted tenders, for cash, of approximately 29.173% of the limited partnership interests outstanding prior to the Offer to Redeem, and payments to the holders of such interests, in the amount of \$1,385,000 for each 1% tendered, are in the process of being distributed.
 In addition, Justice has accepted the election of holders of approximately 17.146% of the limited partnership interests outstanding prior to the Offer to Redeem to participate in the alternate redemption structure, which allows them to redeem their limited partnership interests at some time within the next 12 months for certain property or cash or a combination of property and cash.
-This amount totals \$19,091,000 and is classified on the balance sheet as redemption payable.
-The related restricted cash is included on the balance sheet as part of the restricted cash balance totaling \$19,091,000.
+As of March 31, 2014, the current and deferred payments to holders or limited partnership interests are classified as restricted cash and, together with the expenses discussed below, totals \$17,104,000 and is classified on the balance sheet as redemption payable.
 The Company, which prior to the Offer to Redeem owned 50% of the then outstanding limited partnership interests, now owns approximately 93% of the limited partnership interests of Justice.